Kryvonis/rest_framework_django/README.md

 ##Let's create something else.

-This is only for example.
-7 tutorials with rest_framework on django
+This is only for example of 7 tutorials with rest_framework on django

 created by [Artem K.](https://github.com/Kryvonis)